A Poem from the Breeze

 &nbspThe Mac mini with all accessories & the external power supply &nbspOn its side to show connectors and ports as well as the external power cube

-One drag, unlike in the iMac G5, is that the power supply was not built-in on the unit.
-Hence, another power brick is included in the package.
-The white-colored power cube (the size of which was similar to the one that came with the PowerBook 2400 series) provides a continuous 85W of power that the unit requires.
-The reason for not including the PS inside the tightly-packed unit must be due to the bitter lessons learnt by the company, in much of the power supply failures in their also miniscule, G4 Cube.
-Apple, in describing the Mac mini in their website, had tried their very best to hide this fact from web visitors, to deter at any ‘hint of clutter’ to the unquestionably elegant unit.
+The reason for not including the PS inside the tightly-packed unit must be due to the bitter lessons learnt by the company from many power supply failures in their also minuscule G4 Cube.
+Apple, in describing the Mac mini on their website, had tried their very best to hide this fact from web visitors, to avoid any ‘hint of clutter’ to the unquestionably elegant unit.

 &nbspThe Mac mini's least-mentioned, external power supply &nbspThe base/bottom of the Mac mini with that distinctive Apple logo

-Powered by either a 1.25 or 1.42 GHz G4 processor (but with a meager 167 MHz front side bus), a reasonable 256 MB of DDR (PC2700/333 MHz), 32 MB of video RAM (ATI 9200 Radeon…which I don’t believe won’t be supported under “Core Image” – one the most exciting features of OS X Tiger – unless Apple engineers rewrite the code once again), a slot-loading Combo drive and with the gorgeously-stable Mac OS X loaded up in either a 40 or 80 GB of ultra ATA hard drive, the package will definitely be hard to resist for anyone who would like to give the elegant Mac OS X a spin, the first time around.
+Powered by either a 1.25 or 1.42 GHz Motorola G4 processor (but with a meager 167 MHz front side bus), a reasonable 256 MB of DDR (PC2700/333 MHz), 32 MB of video RAM (ATI 9200 Radeon...which I don’t believe won’t be supported under “Core Image” – one the most exciting features of OS X Tiger – unless Apple engineers rewrite the code once again), a slot-loading “Combo” drive and with the gorgeously-stable Mac OS X loaded up in either a 40 or 80 GB of ultra ATA hard drive, the package will definitely be hard to resist for anyone who would like to give the elegant Mac OS X a spin, the first time around.

-But, if you’re the PC user who already has an LCD monitor and would like to try the world of OS X -and with the much talked-about Mac OS X Tiger looming in the horizon-, it’s a price that will be too hard for you to resist.
+But, if you’re the PC user who already has an LCD monitor and would like to try the world of OS X -and with the much talked-about Mac OS X Tiger looming on the horizon-, it’s a price that will be too hard for you to resist.

 Coffee for Five in Santa Ynez Valley and Beyond